-Pendeen Hayloft is an exquisitely finished luxury self-catering coastal cottage in the rural village of Sticker.
-Boasting lush green countryside views, original exposed stone walls in the master bedroom and your very own custom country kitchen, it makes this the perfect romantic bolthole for couples searching for an idyllic escape in Cornwall.
-You'll be able to spot Welsh breed ponies in the neighbouring field from your own private garden and enjoy the total peace and quiet whilst you dine alfresco or enjoy a morning coffee.
-The open plan kitchen/diner offers guests a great place to relax, with a cosy lounge upstairs to also enjoy.
+Pendeen Hayloft is an exquisitely finished cosy, romantic bolthole for couples searching for an idyllic escape in Cornwall.
+Located in the small hamlet of Pothole, near the village of Sticker, it boasts lush green countryside views, original exposed stone walls in the hallway and master bedroom and your very own custom country kitchen.
+You will be able to spot the neighbouring stud farms Welsh and Connemara ponies in the surrounding fields and enjoy the total piece and quiet whilst you dine alfresco, or enjoy a morning coffee, in your own private kitchen garden.
+The open plan kitchen/diner also offers guests a great place to relax, with a cosy lounge upstairs to also enjoy.

 Its central location makes both North and South coastlines easily accessible; the South with its long sandy beaches, historic ports, secluded creeks and the Eden Project, and the North with its dramatic cliffs, quiet coves, grand country houses and historic market towns.
 There is a fabulous local pub with great food 2 miles away and plenty of other restaurants to try locally.

 The village of Sticker, which has its own traditional pub and post office stores, is situated 3 miles from St Austell and less than a 15 minute drive to the coast and beaches of the Cornish Riviera.
 A short drive will take you to the quaint fishing port of Mevagissey with its range of gift shops, galleries, cafes and restaurants.
 You can also catch a ferry to Fowey or take a fishing trip from the harbour.
 Be sure to pay a visit to the famous Eden Project and Charlestown - featured in the Poldark series - whilst you are here.